alshedivat/al-folio/_posts/2024-01-20-python-lists.md

 ---
 layout: post
-title: Advanced Python 3 - Lists and tuples
+title: Advanced Python 2 - Lists and tuples
-date: 2024-01-20 11:59:00-0400
+date: 2024-02-09 11:59:00-0000
-description: Going
+description: Buckets, buckets, buckets!
 tags: comments
 categories: python coding lists tuples
 giscus_comments: true
 related_posts: false
 ---

-While reading the book "Effective Python: 90 Specific Ways to Write Better Python" I discovered a few interesting behaviors about Python lists and tuples.
-I list some of them below.
+Lists and tuples are fundamental data structures.

-# Lists and tuples as arrays
+# The inner workings of lists and tuples

-Same as dictionaries, lists and tuples can be visualized as a collection of equally-sized buckets.
-Each bucket can store a fixed-length integer, representing a memory reference to an object.
+[Similarly to the computer's memory](../hardware), lists and tuples can be visualized as a sequence of equally-sized buckets.
+Each bucket can store a fixed-length integer (e.g., 64 bits in modern computers), representing the memory address to an object.
 The buckets are located consecutively in memory, in a data structure known as *array*.

-When we initialize an array, Python will request $N$ consecutive buckets to the kernel.
-Out of those, the first element stores the length of the list, and the remaining $N - 1$ will store the elements.
+When Python instantiates an array, it will request $$N$$ consecutive buckets to the kernel.
+Out of those, the first bucket stores the length of the array, and the remainng $$N - 1$$ will store the elements.
+However, lists are stored in so-called *dynamic* arrays, while tuples are stored in *static* arrays.
+Let's explore why:

-## Searching, and sorting, and searching

-Python uses Tim sort, a combination of heuristics, and insertion and merge sort.
-Best case is $$O(n)$$, worst case is $$O(n \log n)$$.
-Then, binary search.

-## Memory considerations: tuples vs lists

-The immutability of tuples makes them more lightweight.
-Lists are stored as *dynamic* arrays, which are mutable and can be resized.
-Tuples, as *static* arrays, i.e., they are immutable and cannot be resized.
-Tuples are more light weight, and instantiating them is faster.
+- Lists are mutable: we can keep adding and removing items to the buckets.
+Hence, sometimes we might need to store more than $$N - 1 $$ elements originally requested.
+That is why they are stored in so-called dynamic arrays, which can be resized.
+Specifically, when the array gets full, Python will allocate a new array with ~12.5% more space and copy all the elements.
+This means that any given array might be using up to 12.5% more space than absolutely necesary to store their data.
+- Tuples, on the other hand, are immutable.
+Hence, they are supported by *static* arrays, which cannot be resized.
+Hence, tuples only take up the strictly required memory, making them more lightweight.
+Additionally, Python has a little optimization trick involving tuples.
+When a tuple of size 1 to 20 is no longer in use, Python does not immediately deallocate the memory.
+Hence, if a new tuple needs to be instantiated, Python can place it to that memory without communciating with the kernel, leading to a speed-up.

 ## Time complexity